 Over the past 5 years I have been exploring plant ash from farm fires as a material in my artwork.
-Many works from this series have been exhibited in both UK and USA.
+Pieces from this series have been exhibited in both UK and USA.

 - historical use of plant ash as a soil re-balancing fertiliser for growing certain crops.

 - Linking in to the physicality of surroundings and the interaction of living organisms

 - Ash as a residual of forest fires that are effecting different parts of our planet.
 Both positive land clearing methods and wild fires.

 - and, how ash is / has been used in cleaning.

 I’ve used different surfaces, including canvas, paper, and explored the physicality of making through performance.
 By leaving works buried in ash I explored natural environmental mark making / bio-degrade marking.

 Berkeley, California, CA 94720,

 Exhibiting the collaborative work titled ‘Footprints’ with American artist

 UK – 12 Sept. – 10 Oct 2018